oracle-livelabs/security/oci-vss-qualys-agent/vss-scanning-qualys/scanning-vulnerabilities-reports.md

    ![Compute Hosts Vulnerabilities Reports](../common/images/compute-target-vulnerabilities-reports.png " ")

-4. Click on vulnerability to know more about and related details, for example **QID: 159493**:
+4. Click on vulnerability to know more about and related details, for example, **QID: 159493**:

    ![Compute Hosts Vulnerability Details](../common/images/compute-target-vulnerabilities-details-reports.png " ")

 ## Task 2: Explore Scanning and Vulnerabilities Reports from OCI CloudGuard

 1. From the OCI Services menu, click **CloudGuard** under **Identity & Security**.
-Select your region on right part of the screen.
+Select your region on the right part of the screen.

    ![Compute Hosts CloudGuard Home Page](../common/images/cloudguard-home-page.png " ")